During conservation work at Benjamin Franklin House, over a thousand bones, both human and animal, were

-During conservation work over a thousand bones, both human and animal, were discovered - the remnants of an anatomy school run from the house by William Hewson, son-in-law of Franklin's landlady, with links to bodysnatchers.
+discovered in the basement - the remnants of an anatomy school run from the house by William Hewson, son-in-law of Franklin's landlady, with links to bodysnatchers.

-Inspired by this wonderfully dark discovery, we devised a playful participatory event where visitors could play a reconfigured ‘Operation’ game and create their own ‘Toybrids’ by cutting and splicing together an assortment of cuddly and plastic toys.
+Inspired by this wonderfully dark history, I devised a playful participatory event where visitors could play a reconfigured ‘Operation’ game and create their own ‘Toybrids’ by cutting and splicing together an assortment of cuddly and plastic toys.